srinuneehaal/CaC-Patterns/docs/architecture.md

 ﻿# Architecture Overview

-This project converts a set of JSON configuration files into a ordered master plan and then applies that plan through mock LUSID SDK appliers.
-The critical pieces of the flow are below.
+This project converts configurations into ordered master plans and applies them through modular appliers.
+Recent additions include the dedicated `spec/Sides/sides-plan-apply.md` doc with Mermaid diagrams and the enhanced integration script that now exercises `sides`, `postingrules`, `aborconfigs`, and `abor`, so architecture readers can trace how each category flows through plan + apply.

 ## High-level flow